couchbaselabs/cloud-formation/README.md

 Amazon AWS CloudFormation templates for Couchbase software

-# Using the Membase server templates
+# Using the Couchbase server templates

 When launching an Amazon CloudFormation stack, please choose one of the pre-generated "N-pack" templates in the ./packs subdirectory tree.

-For example, if you chose the packs/membase-1.7.0-32bit/6-pack-membase template, then you would be launching a six machine ("six pack"), auto-joined cluster of Membase Server nodes.
+For example, if you chose the packs/couchbase-1.8.0-32bit/6-pack-couchbase template, then you would be launching a six machine ("six pack"), auto-joined cluster of Couchbase Server nodes.

-## Membase server template inputs
+## Couchbase server template inputs

-Some of the more important launch input values that you'll have to specify or will want to override when launching an N-pack of Membase servers...
+Some of the more important launch input values that you'll have to specify or will want to override when launching an N-pack of Couchbase servers...

-* REST password - for the Administrator user for the Membase web management console UI and REST API.
+* REST password - for the Administrator user for the Couchbase web management console UI and REST API.

 * SSH key name - allows you to remotely ssh onto each launched server